x

 BACKGROUND

 Massive growth of macroalgae or cyanobacteria caused by human activity is the first sign that a water body is deteriorating.
-Algae form spatially large mats that can choke water bodies, clog pipes, and block light from reaching aquatic plants, leading to the loss of ecosystem balance and biodiversity.
+Freshwater macroalgae form spatially large mats that can choke water bodies, clog pipes, and block light from reaching aquatic plants, leading to the loss of ecosystem balance and biodiversity.
 Decaying algae mats use up all available oxygen in water, promote secondary contamination and cause an offensive smell, if washed ashore.
-Harmful cyanobacteria blooms pose an even more significant threat to water quality and peoples livelihoods (fishing, tourism, shipping etc.).
-Cyanobacteria produce toxins that can cause skin irritation, seriously harm the human liver, digestive and nervous systems and potentially be fatal.
+Harmful cyanobacteria blooms pose an even more significant threat to water quality and people’s livelihoods (fishing, tourism, shipping, etc.).
+Cyanobacteria produce toxins that can cause skin irritation, seriously harm the human liver, digestive and nervous systems and that are potentially fatal.

-If harvested, such material could be used to make biofuel, bioplastics, fertilisers and other useful things.
+If handily and appropriately harvested, such material could be used to make biofuel, bioplastics, fertilisers and other useful things.
 However, currently commercially available mechanical harvesters are not effective at collecting algae biomass agglomerations (mats and scums).

 OBJECTIVES

-AlgaeService for LIFE will test two prototype algae and cyanobacteria harvesting machines in real-world conditions on rivers, lakes and the Curonian Lagoon.
-The collected material will be used to produce biogas, fertilisers and other products on a small-scale.
-The project will write a business plan for commercial development.
+AlgaeService for LIFE tested three prototype freshwater macroalgae and cyanobacteria harvesting machines in real conditions on rivers, lakes and the Kaunas Reservoir.
+The collected material used to produce biogas, fertilisers and high-value products on a small-scale.
+The project also developed a business plan for commercial development.

-The proposed harvesting of proliferating cyanobacteria and macroalgae species will help to halt the loss of biodiversity and restore degraded aquatic ecosystems, thus contributing to the objectives of the EU Biodiversity Strategy to 2020.
-This circular economy project will address integrated management of nutrients and organic pollution caused by agriculture, and suggest measures needed at river basin or catchment scale to achieve the goals of the Water Framework Directive, Marine Strategy Framework Directive, Nitrates, Bathing Waters and Drinking Water Directives.
-AlgaeService for LIFE will also reduce energy-related carbon dioxide emissions, thereby contributing to the implementation of international commitments under the Paris Agreement on Climate Change.
+The proposed harvesting of proliferating cyanobacteria and macroalgae aimed to help to halt the loss of biodiversity and restore degraded aquatic ecosystems, thus contributing to the objectives of the EU Biodiversity Strategy for 2020.
+This circular economy project focused on addressing integrated management of nutrients and organic pollution caused by agriculture, and on suggesting measures needed at river basin or catchment scale to achieve the goals of the Water Framework Directive, Marine Strategy Framework Directive, Nitrates, Bathing Waters and Drinking Water Directives.
+AlgaeService for LIFE also aimed to reduce energy-related carbon dioxide emissions, thereby contributing to reaching targets set in the Paris Agreement on Climate Change.

-• Two prototype macro-algae and cyanobacteria harvesting machines manufactured and tested for 500 hours in real-world conditions on various aquatic ecosystems;
+• production of 3 prototypes for harvesting of macroalgae and cyanobacteria and tests for 762 hours in real conditions on various aquatic systems;

-• Upto 72.8 tonnes of macro-algae biomass and 7.8 tonnes of cyanobacteria collected;
+• collection of up to 95.44 tonnes of macroalgae biomass and 13.32 tonnes of cyanobacteria;

-• A validated methodology for harvesting algae agglomerations in inland aquatic ecosystems, using unmanned aerial vehicles (UAV) or satellite images;
+• a validated methodology prepared for harvesting algae agglomerations in inland aquatic ecosystems, using unmanned aerial vehicles (UAV) and satellite images;

-• Guidelines for refining monitoring of inland water bodies, including new solutions for migration of nutrient from non-controllable sources in the catchment;
+• the development of guidelines for refining monitoring of inland water bodies, based on water quality analysis data, including new solutions for migration of nutrient from non-controllable sources in the catchment with a total area of 450 km2 assessed in Lithuania and Poland;

-• Biogas successfully produced from cyanobacteria and macro-algae, both alone and combined with other biodegradable biomass;
+• successful production of 833 m3 of biogas (4 925 kWh of energy) from cyanobacteria and macroalgae, both alone and combined with other biodegradable biomass;

-• Evaluation of the ecosystem service costs and benefits from harvesting and using this material and assessment of the socio-economic effects of improved water quality (less nitrogen, phosphorous and cyanotoxins in aquatic ecosystems);
+• evaluation of ecosystem service costs and benefits from harvesting and using this material and of the socio-economic effects of improved water quality.
+As a part of this specific aspect of the project, the Willingness to Pay study was carried out and the project Life Cycle Assessment was prepared.

-• Increased public awareness on eutrophication, algal blooming and sustainable use of this biomass;
+• increase in public awareness on eutrophication, algal blooming and sustainable use of this biomass;

-• A strategy for replication and transfer of the projects prototypes, technical knowledge and outcomes.
+• preparation of a strategy and a plan for replication and transfer of the manufactured prototypes, technical knowledge and outcomes.

 ADMINISTRATIVE DATA